Apprenticeship Levy: what is it and who will it affect?

-What is it?
+What is the apprenticeship levy?

 The apprenticeship levy is a tax on UK employers that’s been introduced to fund new apprentices.

-What will the money be used for?
+What is the money be used for?

 Employers who are committed to bringing apprentices into their workforce will be able to get back more than they put in, the government says.